-Allowance for Credit Losses The ACL is increased by provisions charged to expense and is available to absorb charge-offs, net of recoveries.
+Allowance for Credit Losses The ACL is increased by provisions charged to expense and is available to absorb chargeoffs, net of recoveries.
 Management utilizes a systematic, documented approach in determining the appropriate level of the ACL.
 Management's approach provides for estimated current expected credit losses on loans in accordance with ASC 326.
 These estimates are based upon a number of factors, such as payment history, financial condition of the borrower, expected future cash flows and collateral exposure.

 The ACL is a valuation account that is deducted from the amortized cost basis to present the net amount expected to be collected on the loans.
 Loans are charged off against the ACL when management believes the uncollectibility of a loan balance is confirmed.
-Expected recoveries for amounts previously charged off and expected to be charged off.
+Expected recoveries for amounts previously charged off and expected to be charged off do not exceed the aggregate of amounts previously charged off and expected to be charged off.